 - Costs to cover billing disputes between your provider and the state.

-- Give DSHS your current address, telephone number, family size, income, child citizenship or legal residency status, and information about where you work, go to school, or get job training when you apply for benefits.
-Report changes to any of these within 10 days to DSHS.
+- Give DCYF your current, accurate information, such as your address, telephone number, family size, income, child citizenship or legal residency status, and information about where you work, go to school, or get job training when you apply for benefits.

-- Tell DSHS within five days if you change your child care provider.
+- Tell DCYF within five days if you change your child care provider.

-- Pay your provider for child care you use for personal reasons.
+- Pay your provider for child care you use that exceeds the amount authorized.